concordion/concordion-website/_posts/2017-07-19-runners-driver.md

 * data setup,
 * scripting

-You can use a wide variety of frameworks for running the tests, including basic xUnit style, Specification by Example (such as Concordion), data-driven, keyword-driven etc.
+You can use a wide variety of frameworks for running the tests, including basic xUnit style, Specification by Example (such as Concordion), data-driven, keyword-driven etc. These frameworks run the tests and report test results for the user.

 Data setup could be spreadsheet-driven, and could be one-off (eg. data migration) or part of a regular test setup.